About Arif Virani

-Arif Virani was first elected as the Member of Parliament for Parkdale—High Park in 2015 and was re-elected in 2019.
-Arif was appointed by Prime Minister Trudeau as the Parliamentary Secretary to the Minister of Justice, and has served in this role since 2018.
+Arif Virani was first elected as the Member of Parliament for Parkdale—High Park in 2015 and was re-elected in 2019 and 2021.
+Arif was appointed by Prime Minister Trudeau as the Parliamentary Secretary to the Minister of International Trade, and has served in this role since December 2021.

-In his first mandate, Arif also served as the Parliamentary Secretary to the Minister of Immigration, (2015-2017) helping welcome over 50,000 Syrian refugees to Canada.
-He was then appointed the Parliamentary Secretary to the Minister of Heritage (2017-18), where Arif worked on Multiculturalism, restoring Canada’s Anti-Racism Strategy, and co-developed with First Nations, Inuit and Metis leaders Canada’s first-ever Indigenous Languages legislation.
+Arif has also served as the Parliamentary Secretary to the Minister of Immigration, (2015-2017) helping welcome over 50,000 Syrian refugees to Canada.
+He was appointed by the PM as the Parliamentary Secretary to the Minister of Heritage (2017-18), where Arif worked on Multiculturalism, restoring Canada’s Anti-Racism Strategy, and co-developed with First Nations, Inuit and Metis leaders Canada’s first-ever Indigenous Languages legislation.
+From 2018 to 2021, Arif served as the Parliamentary Secretary to the Minister of Justice, promoting access to justice, improving legal aid funding, combatting systemic barriers in the Justice System and addressing online hate.

 Arif is an Ismaili Muslim, whose family roots trace back to Gujarat, India.
 He came to Canada in 1972 as a Ugandan Asian refugee and has spent his career prior to elected office as a constitutional litigator, advocating for human rights and access to justice.
 Arif has worked as an Analyst with the Canadian Human Rights Commission, an investigator at la Commission des droits de la personne in Montréal, and as an Assistant Trial Attorney prosecuting genocide at the United Nations International Criminal Tribunal for Rwanda.
 Arif has carried his passion for equity and inclusion into his work as a Parliamentarian—he is a strong voice in the House of Commons in defence of domestic and international human rights, in the fight against systemic racism, and in his role as Chair of the Parliamentary Friends of Tibet.